-Use derived columns to express:
+Use calculated fields to express:

-Derived columns exist in the schema of a Dataset or an Environment.
+Calculated fields exist in the schema of a Dataset or an Environment.

 In Datasets, select a Dataset.